Banuba/agora-plugin-filters-ios/README.md

 internal let agoraClientToken = "Agora Token" internal let agoraChannelId = "Agora Channel ID"
 ```

+7. Donwload the needed effects from [here](https://docs.banuba.com/face-ar-sdk-v1/overview/demo_face_filters).
+This guarantees, that you will use the up-to-date version of the effects.
+The effects must be copied to the `agora-plugin-filters-ios -> BanubaAgoraFilters -> effects` folder.

-7. Open the BanubaAgoraFilters.xcodporj project in Xcode and run the `BanubaAgoraFilters` target.
+8. Open the BanubaAgoraFilters.xcodporj project in Xcode and run the `BanubaAgoraFilters` target.

 :exclamation: If you have any problems with installing Agora frameworks with Swift Package Manager refer to this [page](https://github.com/agorabuilder/AgoraRtcEngine_iOS_Preview)